 Your vehicle’s brakes are a critical component for both safety and performance.
 One of the key elements of your braking system is the brake pads.
 These essential components play a vital role in stopping your car safely, but they don’t last forever.
-In this article, we will discuss how to determine when it’s time to replace your worn brake pads, particularly by measuring the thickness of the brake pads in millimeters (mm).

 Understanding Brake Pads

-Before we dive into how to measure your brake pad thickness, let’s briefly understand the role brake pads play in your vehicle’s braking system.
+Before we dive into how to measure your brake pad thickness, let’s briefly understand the role brake pads play in your braking system.

+What are the brake pads and how its work?
 Brake pads are the friction material that presses against the brake rotor when you apply the brakes.
 This friction creates the necessary stopping force to slow down or bring your vehicle to a halt.

 Over time, due to the immense pressure and heat generated during braking, brake pads wear down.
 This is a natural part of their function.